-The School Business Manager/ Admin officers who undertakes the reconciliation signs all bank reconciliations.
-They are also reviewed and countersigned by the Head Teacher and or School Business Manager who understands the reconciliation process.
+The School Business Manager who undertakes the reconciliation signs all bank reconciliations.
+They are also reviewed and countersigned by the Head Teacher who understands the reconciliation process.

 G3 Staff Responsibilities

 "Staff responsible for undertaking bank reconciliations should not be responsible for the processing of receipts or payments".